 From the 17th century onwards, the livery companies struggled to remain in competition, as they were confined to the Square Mile, and so could not enjoy the cheaper economic advantages of moving away from London.
 The industrial revolution only hindered the liveries’ cause, with the development of chemical manufacturing and iron production processes, the increasing use of steam power and water power, a new reliance on machine tools and the rise of the mechanized factory system all making the market too competitive for the Square Mile-bound liverymen.

 A rigorous attitude towards training and education was always a part of the liveries’ ethos.
 And this focus on education was essential to their revival.

-From 1870s onwards the livery companies shifted their focus towards education, this best exemplified in their help establishing the City and Guild Institute in 1870.
+From 1870s onwards the livery companies shifted their focus towards education, this best exemplified in their help establishing the City and Guilds Institute in 1878.
 Since then various research-based funds and prizes have been set up to reward their most innovative, ground-breaking members.
 Nowadays, many sponsorships are also available to support companies with educational value.

 Moreover, there has been an increasing focus on the importance of care and protection for the more elderly members of the liveries, in keeping with the traditional livery ethos of supporting the local community.

 There exist more than 100 liveries today, all relating to different industries but sharing the values of trade, education, charity and fellowship within the community they represent, and between communities.
 Moreover, livery companies have taken on a greater charitable role in recent decades.
 Indeed, yearly, the charitable dimension of their combined enterprises amounts to over £75m.

 Relationship with the City of London